Cosmological dynamical systems of non-minimally coupled fluids and scalar fields: Discussion

 Similar to previous work, we assume that the scalar field has an exponential potential $V(\phi) = V_0 \exp(-\lambda\phi)$.
 This ensures that the dimensionality of the phase space remains tractable; power-law potentials, for example, increase the dimensionality further, see~\cite{Bahamonde:2017ize}.
 Our setup has the main advantage that we work in a bounded three-dimensional phase space, which avoids the need to study points at infinity, thus simplifying our analysis.
 The adoption of standard variables also facilitates the comparison of our results with previously studied models.

 The newly identified points $D$ and $E$ of Tab.~\ref{tab:stabilitygeneral} are of particular interest since the effective equation of state parameter is $-1$, modelling an inflationary phase or a saddle point with accelerated expansion, respectively.
 Even more interestingly, the fixed point $E$ was shown to lead to transient phantom behaviour, a relatively rare feature for models containing canonical scalar fields.
-These results suggest that couplings of this type could play a key role in cosmological dynamics.

 Our model naturally explains two accelerated epochs, early inflation and late-time accelerated expansion or dark energy.
-One can connect our results to other geometrical settings like teleparallel gravity or symmetric teleparallel gravity.
-This is achieved through the the pseudoscalar $\ourG$ which naturally links to the teleparallel scalar or the non-metricity scalar, see~\cite{Boehmer:2023fyl,Jensko:2024bee}.
+It also gives rise to additional phenomenologically interesting behaviour, such as dark energy with phantom crossing.
+A combination of all of these properties is rare to find in a unified framework, which motivates further investigations.
+Moreover, one can connect our results to other geometrical settings like teleparallel gravity or symmetric teleparallel gravity.
+This is achieved through the pseudoscalar $\ourG$ which naturally links to the teleparallel scalar or the non-metricity scalar, see~\cite{Boehmer:2023fyl,Jensko:2024bee}.

 In this work, we have restricted our attention to the matter-dominated case.
 However, the dynamical systems and stability analysis presented in Section~\ref{sec:cosmology} is valid for all $w$ and easily generalised to the case of multiple fluids.
 Consequently, it would be interesting to study such models both radiation and matter.
 Regarding the specific choice of coupling function, this was largely motivated by our desire to formulate a theory that could be studied explicitly.
 For more complicated coupling functions, this may no longer be the case.
 This follows essentially from the Friedmann constraint~\eqref{fried1}, which cannot be solved to eliminate either $y$ or $\sigma$ for complicated models.
 An alternative approach would be to instead eliminate the variable $x$.
 This would lead to a markedly different presentation than the dynamical systems studied in this work, but would connect more closely to the earlier works such as~\cite{Copeland:1997et}.
 In that case, one would expect difficulties in finding all the critical points as the new equations would depend on the coupling functions.
 Nonetheless, work in this direction appears to be promising.